thunderbird89/esf/stories/story-knock-knock.md

 But the gunners were learning fast, adjusting, compensating.
 The second volley was tighter.
 One round actually impacted the carrier's shields dead-on, the defensive field flaring brilliant white as it absorbed the kinetic energy.
 Another round followed, then a third.
 The impacts were random, unpredictable, impossible for the carrier's tactical computer to model because there was no pattern to predict.
 Just human eyes and human judgment, throwing steel at a target and seeing what stuck.

-The carrier's shields were taking damage—not catastrophic damage, just steady wear, each impact draining power reserves, each hit forcing the generators to work harder. *Lord Cardigan* wasn't going to kill the carrier quickly.
+The carrier's shields were taking damage - not catastrophic damage, just steady wear, each impact draining power reserves, each hit forcing the generators to work harder. *Lord Cardigan* wasn't going to kill the carrier quickly.
 She might not kill it at all.

 But she was making it hurt, and more importantly, she was making it deal with her.
 The carrier had to maneuver, had to direct point defense to intercept incoming rounds, had to allocate shield power to the sectors being hit.
 It couldn't ignore *Lord Cardigan*, even though the battleship's fire was wildly inaccurate.